-This is one category of illnesses where homeopathic treatments have been put to the test, according to conventional standards, and published in peer reviewed journals.
+This is one category of illness where homeopathic treatments have been put to the test, according to conventional standards, and published in peer reviewed journals.
 In one of the trials patients with rheumatoid arthritis were treated with individually prescribed remedies.
 (Gibson, R. G., S. Gibson, et al. (1980): "Homeopathic therapy in rheumatoid arthritis: evaluation by double-blind clinical therapeutic trial."
 Br J Clin Pharmac 9: 453-459).

 A later study did not show an effect in the treatment of arthritis.
 A great problem in this study is that the patients did not receive individualized remedies, based on each person’s particular symptoms, but instead, everybody received the same remedy.
 According to the basic principles of homeopathy, as discovered and presented by Samuel Hahnemann, requires that each person be treated according to the particular and peculiar symptoms they suffer.
 (M. Shipley, H. Berry, G. Broster, et al.: “Controlled Trial of Homoeopathic Treatment of Osteoarthritis”, Lancet, January 15, 1983, 97-98)